How to Analyze a Rental Property (Step-by-Step)

 Key Takeaways

-- 4Always run a multi-year projection and stress test before committing to a deal.
+- 4A single year's cash flow is a snapshot.
+Always run a multi-year projection and stress test before committing.

 Ready to run these numbers on a real deal?